Jellal-17/A1_Sim-to-real-IsaacLab/README.md

 ## Code formatting

-We have a pre-commit template to automatically format your code.
+There is a pre-commit template to automatically format the code.
 To install pre-commit:

 ```bash